-Specific provisions regarding the amount of military service you can purchase, and the deadlines and cost to purchase military service vary under the law.
-To determine the cost and your eligibility to purchase military service, submit a written request to our office, and include a legible copy of your DD 214.
+Specific provisions regarding the amount of military service you can purchase, the deadlines, and cost to purchase military service vary under the law.
+To determine the cost and your eligibility to purchase military service, submit a written request to our office, and include a legible copy of your DD-214 for all periods of active duty.